-Time for a new website?
+It is time for a new website?
+Concerned about Website SEO efforts?
 Recently I've talked to a few potential clients that are concerned about how their website is performing.
 They feel like the website is not doing well and there is something wrong.
 They are unsure how to pinpoint the problem.

 Sometimes it's the way the site works on the backend, sometimes it's the copy/content, sometimes it just the way the pages connect through a strange labyrinth of clicks.

 Some of these folks have decided that a new site is needed, some want to know what their options are.
 So here are some of my thoughts:

 Before you hire a website designer I want to suggest a few considerations and a quick exercise.
 Take some time and answer the following:

 What is your website doing right?

 Take inventory of what your website is doing right.
 What elements of your website do you enjoy, or are performing the way you want?

 - Make a shortlist of the positive elements of your website.